An Educational Human Machine Interface Providing Request-to-Intervene Trigger and Reason Explanation for Enhancing the Driver's Comprehension of ADS's System Limitations: Results

 \subsection{Number of Collisions in the Test Phase}

 Fig.~\ref{fig:collision} presents the number of collisions in the test phase, \ie RtI failure scenario.
-A $2\times3$ Fisher's exact test suggested that there was a significant association between the number of collisions between three groups ($p=0.044$).
+A $2\times3$ Fisher's exact test suggested that there was a significant association among the number of collisions in three groups ($p=0.044$).